"You ran outta ink too, didn't you, you bastards?"

 - The Big O. Everything is left hanging.
 Everything.
-Maybe it's the author's love of Mind Screw, maybe it's the lack of a followup season.
+Maybe it's the author's love of Mind Screw, maybe it's the lack of a followup season ([adult swim] declined to produce another season).
 No matter what, a lot is left hanging.

 - Also see Variable Geo, and how it doesn't resolve the whole deal with the tournament it's centered upon.

 - The Narutaru anime cuts off the second half of the story, leaving the entirety of the dragons — where they come from, why they're here, everything — hanging, the Government Conspiracy that's seemingly studying them, and the 'villains' that needlessly kill people with them and talk of making a better world vanish off the face of the earth — mind you, they were so badly characterized nobody cares much anyhow.
 And wraps it all up with a Shoot the Shaggy Dog ending.

 - Genshiken - both the anime and the manga, but for different reasons.
 In the anime, material was added for the second series to ensure enough was left for a third series, but there's no guarantee there ever will be one to finish the job.
 The manga has the "life goes on"-No Ending that is so typical for Slice of Life series, so it was almost inevitable that not everything got wrapped up.

 - Trinity Blood Overtook the Manga, and the manga seems to in turn have overtaken the Light Novels on which it was based.
 The death of the original author didn't help matters.
 Bottom line is that the ending of Trinity Blood anime failed to wrap up any long-running plot threads whatsoever.